hippo-oss/salesforce-prometheus-exporter/README.md

 ```shell
 salesforce-exporter start-server
 ```
 Go to http://localhost:3000/metrics to view the metrics.
-The default port is `3000`, to change the port using `--port` option.
+The default port is `3000`, to change the port use `--port` option.

 ```shell
 salesforce-exporter start-server --port <PORT>